PoloOnTheGo/JATOS_docs_v3/pages/Papers-Citing-JATOS.md

 ### 2021

 Ren, K., & Gunderson, E. A. (2021).
-The dynamic nature of children’s strategy use after receiving accuracy feedback in decimal comparisons.
-Journal of Experimental Child Psychology, 202, 105015.
+The dynamic nature of children’s strategy use after receiving accuracy feedback in decimal comparisons. *Journal of Experimental Child Psychology*, 202, 105015.
 [DOI](https://doi.org/10.1016/j.jecp.2020.105015)

 ### 2020